Citizen Science – An Opportunity for Everyone to Participate in Research

 July 3, 2025

-citizen science humanities and social sciences
+citizen science humanities and arts

 Driven by curiosity, people often take an interest in the latest scientific discoveries and follow advancements in the field.
 Society sometimes perceives research as distant and inaccessible.
 But it doesn't have to be that way!
 Each of us can contribute to research and support the development of citizen science.
 It's a way to become civically engaged and inspire others to do the same – why not together with your children or friends?